CrimsonDemon567/Pyrium/README.md

 ```

 - Mods cannot crash the server
-- Errors are sandboxed and logged
+- Errors are sandboxed
-- Future versions will support permission-scoped ops
+- Event hooks dispatch in the VM

 ---